 A while back, I wrote an article about why relationships break up.
 Though that article still stands, there are certainly things that could be added to it.
 Why do relationships actually break up?
 In another previous article, I discussed what causes attraction.
 In short, we as people tend to cut-off parts of ourselves that are unsafe or threatening in some way.
 For example, if we figured out when growing up that we would be scolded for being open and free-spirited in certain ways, it's possible we may become more reserved and close-off.
 What tends to happen with attraction is that we subconsciously find people both who remind us of "home" (family environment), emotionally, while also bringing in those previously cut-off parts of ourselves that we unconsciously crave.
 So if the closed-off person finds someone who is free-spirited, that's often an attractor because the person has learned that it's too risky to experience free-spirited feelings inside, and is now able to live out the free-spirited feelings externally, through another person.

-While this isn't a direct relationship issue, being in a relationship with someone who struggles with migraines can have a significant impact on the relationship.
-This impact will be discussed more at length in a future post, but I hope this can be helpful to someone in your life who endures the migraine struggle.
 Can a specialized form of psychotherapy, geared towards relief in chronic migraine headaches, possibly be just as effective, if not more effective, than medication?
 It's long been assumed that when a person has a history of migraines, they have a purely medical (physiological) issue.
 This isn't necessarily incorrect, by any means.
 It certainly seems purely medical when a person has a debilitating headache, nausea, and visual and/or aural disturbances (along with many other types of migraine auras that exist).
 When there is a medical issue, usually medical treatments are utilized to resolve the issue (conventional and/or alternative treatments).
 But what happens when you exhaust the various medical approaches, and you still find yourself struggling with chronic migraines?